bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:41 PM CT, May 12</p>
+<p class="updated_time"> Latest data: 09:05 PM CT, May 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 12° **warmer** than yesterday.
-Tomorrow is expected to be 16° *colder* than today.
+Tomorrow is expected to be 17° *colder* than today.

 Currently:

-- 73°
+- 72°
-- Light Rain
+- Drizzle
-- 54% humidity
+- 56% humidity
-- 11 mph wind
+- 13 mph wind
-- 92% cloud cover
+- 85% cloud cover
-- 82 AQI 🟨
+- 83 AQI 🟨
 - 0.03 inches of rain expected in the next 48 hours